 - DiSean Burns, bar manager at Stoke, Charlotte, NC.

 Both roles revolve around customer satisfaction.
-However, you could argue that the big difference in both roles you’re considering is that the term mixologist puts a greater emphasis on the creation of drinks - artists with all of the flash and the dazzle of a great bartender but with a burning passion for creating inspired flavour combinations.
+However, you could argue that the big difference is that mixologists focus on the creation of drinks.
+They’re artists with all the flair of a great bartender but with a burning passion for creating inspired flavour combinations.